top of page

 The Hero or Heroine's journey inward through the dark night of the soul...

-When viewed appropriately, archetypes, Jungian psychology, and Tantra all provide meaningful and overlapping philosophies that assist one to navigate life's greatest challenges.
+When viewed appropriately, archetypes, Jungian psychology, and Tantra each provide meaningful and overlapping philosophies that assist one to navigate life's greatest challenges.
 Through the integration of the Shadow and Light aspects of the Self, we acheive psychospiritual growth as we embrace the whole human.
 Individuation is the full realization of the Self, in other words, a fully realized being who has reached their greatest human potential and lives in service to that art.

 "Man's task is... to become conscious of the contents that press upward from the unconscious...
 As far as we can discern, the sole purpose of human existence is to kindle a light in the darkness of mere being."